myext/CsvLoad/README.md

 Before using the software, you need to create a model and a table in the database.

+The fields of the csv file must match the fields in the DB table.

 Installation.

 1/ Install with Composer